bmw-software-engineering/lobster/README.md

 The copyright holder of LOBSTER is the Bayerische Motoren Werke Aktiengesellschaft (BMW AG), and LOBSTER is published under the [GNU Affero General Public License, Version 3](LICENSE.md).

+## Third-Party Licenses

+This project uses [Plotly](https://github.com/plotly/plotly.py), which is licensed under the MIT License.